 Conversation With Aging Parents

-The best time to talk to your parent about sharing information on health decisions, financial affairs and even logistics like account passwords is well before urgent situations arise.
+The best time to talk to your parents about sharing information on health decisions, financial affairs and even logistics like account passwords is well before urgent situations arise.
 “In an optimal, ideal world, it’s when the parent is approaching their later years, is still healthy and able to communicate about these issues and there can be a meaningful discussion,” says Sara Czaja, director of the Center on Aging and Behavioral Research in the Division of Geriatrics and Palliative Care at Weill Cornell Medicine in New York City.

 However, it’s not surprising that many families put off these essential conversations until dire need arises.
 “The reason people don’t speak about these issues before an urgent situation occurs is that it’s not a pleasant topic to talk about,” Czaja says.
 “You don’t want to think about someone being ill, or injured or out of your life, worst case.
 Also, these are highly sensitive topics for both parties.
 For the older adult, because in some ways, it is reminding them of things to come, that perhaps threaten their independence and recognizing that at some point, they may no longer be able to make these kinds of decisions.”